whyvez/auth0-angular/README.md

 ```

 ### Controllers
 Next step in this tutorial is to add the required logic to controllers.
-Let's start by showing the widget on the `Login` controller:
+Let's start by triggering the widget to be shown in the `Login` controller:

 ```js
 myApp.controller('LoginCtrl', function ($scope, $rootScope) {